gobeyondidentity/developer-docs/docs/sdks/swift-sdk/integrate-with-auth0.md

  - Step 2: Auth0 Authorize URL

-To begin the authentication flow, start an `ASWebAuthenticationSession`, and load the OAuth2 authorization request URL provided by Okta.
+To begin the authentication flow, start an `ASWebAuthenticationSession`, and load the OAuth2 authorization request URL provided by [Auth0](https://auth0.com/docs/api/authentication#authorization-code-flow-with-pkce).
 Make sure `prefersEphemeralWebBrowserSession` is set to `false` as the browser will need to share cookies or other browsing data between the authentication session.

 ```javascript
 let session = ASWebAuthenticationSession(